 Well, research is expensive.
 But things are changing.
 More universities are turning to Ayurveda for examinations.
 Promisingly, the Indian government is funding ayurvedic studies.
 As per record, they budgeted approximately $250 million for research into AYUSH in 2020.

-Let’s be honest: Allopathy, or what is commonly referred to as modern medicine, is one of the leading players in healthcare around the world.
-It relates to what most people consider medicine when they hear the term or word, and this can often give competition to other systems like Ayurveda.
+Let’s be honest: modern systems are one of the leading players in healthcare around the world.
+It relates to what most people consider medicine when they hear the term or word, and this can often give a tough competition to other systems like Ayurveda.

 The last time one read positive news about Ayurveda was perhaps after the ancient Indian medicinal practice was featured as an essential support for the British Empire.

 There is also a common language that has been proven to hinder the growth of the business.
-Some of the original Ayurvedic documents are written in Sanskrit or some local Indian language.
-This makes it difficult for western scholars to research them, as this paragraph describes:
+Some of the original Ayurvedic documents are written in Sanskrit or some local Indian language, making it difficult for Western scholars to research them.
+A conspiracy is sustained as many Ayurvedic texts were taken by Western societies, and they are following our medicinal system practices to reduce the effects of side effects.

 Insurance Reimbursements

 Today, in India, some insurance companies are beginning to pay for Ayurveda.
 However, this trend is not very common worldwide.
-This paper identifies the financial factor as a barrier to experimenting with Ayurvedic treatments.
-The absence of more extensive studies means that that insurance firms still need to include Ayurveda.
-However, it means that it is possible to conduct only small-scale research without coverage.
+This gap identifies the financial factor as a barrier to experimenting with Ayurvedic treatments.
+The absence of Ayurveda in insurance policies prevents people from choosing or including Ayurveda.
+However, it means that it is possible to be aware of the importance of Ayurveda in treatment regimes and its insurance policies that may enhance Ayurveda usage.

 Covid

 The outbreak of COVID-19 paved the way for Ayurveda to be recognized.
 In India, the health ministry came out in support of Ayurvedic cures that enhanced immunity.
-These were natural spices such as curcumin, ginger, and holy basil.
+These were natural spices such as curcumin, ginger, holy basil, and other spices.

 Some accused it of embracing quackery and recommending premature treatment that has not been proven effective.
 Some viewed it as a convenient tool to enhance a person’s well-being during an emergency.
 According to a recent Indian survey, 45% of respondents used Ayurvedic treatments while facing the pandemic.

-However, it does not mean that Ayurveda has developed a COVID-19 treatment.
-Still, the fact that it is designed to increase the body’s well-being and immunity can be beneficial at any time for health issues.
+However, it does not mean that Ayurveda has replaced the COVID-19 treatment.
+Still, the fact that it is designed to increase the body’s well-being and immunity can be beneficial at any time for preventing health issues.

 Final Thoughts

-So, is Ayurveda pseudoscience?
-And that is not black and white, yes or no. A review of Ayurveda shows that it is a complex system with merits but its limitations are yet to be determined.
+Have an Introspect, is Ayurveda pseudoscience?
+A review of Ayurveda shows that it is a complex system with merits, but its limitations have yet to be determined.

 Ayurveda has benefited millions of people for many millennia.
 It is a comprehensive concept of wellness that many consumers find very useful.
 Instead of dismissing it, we should ask: What knowledge or information can we gain from Ayurveda?

 It could also be integrative medicine, which aims to combine the different aspects of medicine to develop an overall approach.
-This is the integration of the Allopathy system with other systems of medicine, such as Ayurveda.
-It is all about borrowing a strategy from one corner and applying it anywhere there is a need, irrespective of the source.
+This integration has to be done in modern ways with other systems of medicine, such as Ayurveda.
+It is all about hand in hand to extract great benefits as a strategy from one corner and applying it anywhere there is a need, irrespective of the source.

 Thus, nothing is as important as health, or so one tends to believe when discovering the truth and realizing that it is too late.
-If this Ayurveda can, in part, reduce or increase health, don’t we want to tread that path?
-Let me leave it open, and we will research it more and then see what happens.
+If this Ayurveda can increase health or vice versa, don’t we want to tread that path?
+Let me leave it open, and we hope a broad prospect is required.
 Indeed, that is what real science is all about.